Durante101/FinancialTracker/README.md

 - Additional feature to be developed.
 - Improvement of current functionalities.
+  Security code To be able to go back further than just the previous year To be able to compare how much you paid before and now
 ## Resources

 List resources such as tutorials, articles, or documentation that helped you during the project.